 You were on a website, for example, that is 18 or older, so I would figure everybody was 18.
 What usually ends up happening when I see these cases

-- the other party specifically tells the defendant that they are under the age of 18,
+- the other party tells explicitly the defendant that they are under the age of 18,

 - the defendant ignores it,